Prediction intervals for economic fixed-event forecasts: Discussion

 \section{Discussion}

-This paper argues that economic fixed-event forecasts should be accompanied by a numerical measure of uncertainty, and proposes methods for doing so.
-We next discuss some relations to the pertinent literature, as well as practical implications.\\
+This paper argues that economic fixed-event forecasts should be accompanied by a numerical measure of uncertainty, and proposes methods for computing such a measure.
+We conclude by discussing relations to the pertinent literature, as well as practical implications.

-\textit{Transforming fixed-event forecasts.} A number of studies consider transforming fixed-event forecasts into fixed-horizon forecasts, on the grounds that the latter are more convenient and more flexible from a statistical perspective. \cite{KnueppelVladu2016} consider transforming fixed-event point forecasts, whereas \cite{GanicsEtAl2020} seek to transform the SPF's fixed-event forecast distributions. \cite{ClarkEtAl2022} incorporate fixed-event information from the SPF (both point forecasts and distributions) into a statistical model that generates fixed-horizon forecasts.
-In contrast to these studies, we consider quantifying the uncertainty of fixed-event forecasts directly, without first transforming them to the fixed-horizon format (which necessarily requires approximations or modeling choices).\\
+\textit{Transforming fixed-event forecasts.} A number of studies consider transforming fixed-event forecasts into fixed-horizon forecasts, on the grounds that the latter are more convenient and more flexible from a statistical perspective. \cite{KnueppelVladu2016} consider transforming fixed-event point forecasts, whereas \cite{GanicsEtAl2020} seek to transform the SPF's fixed-event forecast distributions. \cite{ClarkEtAl2022} use entropic tilting to incorporate fixed-event information from the SPF (both point forecasts and distributions) into a statistical model that can generate flexible types of forecasts.
+In contrast to these studies, we estimate the uncertainty of fixed-event point forecasts as a function of their horizon $h$.

-\textit{Availability of forecast data.} Forecasts by various institutions play a major role in economic policy debates.
-Nevertheless, evaluating these forecasts is often cumbersome since data on historial forecasts and realizations must be compiled from PDF files or physical documents.
-Making this information (as well as background information, such as forecast submission dates) available in more accessible form would improve the associated debate in society and academia.
-The US-based Survey of Professional Forecasters \citep{Croushore2019}, for which this information is easily available to the public, constitutes a role model.
-Furthermore, recent collaborative forecasting efforts (`forecast hubs', see e.g. \citealt{CramerEtAl2022} for a prominent example in epidemiology) record forecasts and observations on public repositories, thus providing a valuable data source that develops in real time.\\
+\textit{Pooling versus not pooling of forecast error data.} Our methods are based on pooling past forecast errors across horizons $h$, and fitting the distribution of forecast errors as a function of $h$.
+This approach is motivated by a small sample of forecast errors for each specific horizon $h$, especially for the German data set we consider.
+In more data-rich situations, using entirely separate statistical models for each forecast horizon may be preferable. \cite{DieboldGoebel2022} follow this alternative approach for constructing fixed-event predictions of arctic sea ice extent.
+Furthermore, we assume that the distribution of forecast errors depends on $h$ alone, which could be relaxed in more data-rich situations.
+For example, allowing for heterogeneity across target years (by means of random effects type models, say) is conceivable.